★ Illusion of Separation ★ Sociophysical Postulates I – XI ★

 Macroscopically, technology’s effect on information diffusion produced viral sociocultural transformation, often with political or economic consequences.
-Writing developed once and never forgotten.
-Religious systems petrified on exposure to clay tablets, gradually locking these ephemeral systems of thought into place.
+Writing developed once and was never forgotten.
+The more a mythos the more calcified it became.
+Religious systems gradually petrified upon exposure to clay tablets, locking these ephemeral systems of thought into place.
 The printing press democratized writing, effectively seizing it from the priest class by undermining the economics that enabled tight control.

 Prior to the printing press, the narrow spectrum of available info fluctuated perpetually.
 Rationalism wasn’t even a fleeting dream at this point.
 All written records were copied manually.
-Accumulation of writing was roughly bounded by the literate population, a kind of abstract membrane whose size also loosely correlated to a population’s permeability to written records.
+Accumulation of writing was roughly bounded by the literate population, which can be conceived as a kind of abstract membrane whose size also loosely correlated to a population’s permeability to written records.
 Copies more numerous and accessible resulted in more frequently amplified information.
 If the work wasn’t financed by the church or state, the information’s TTL drastically plummeted.

 Information and knowledge have time-to-live values, similar to the IP protocol’s TTL value, which is the number of times a packet will be retransmitted by routers without final delivery.
 For knowledge, this TTL is related to the number of probable hosts or physical representations and the probabilities of events where such representations are retransmitted.
 As time continues onwards, these probabilities fluctuate, as do the number of retained hosts, iota and datum representations.
 In some cases, when information itself is lost, it can be later reconstituted and repersisted from its parts.

 People respond in different ways to datums, arising from traits such as virility or vociferousness.
 These aspects drive expansion in the datums’ lineage of iota, which are seeded into hosts.
 The more expansive the distribution of iota and the more frequently they’re expressed in communication, the higher their degree of consensus among hosts.
-Those datums linked to natural phenomena or semiotically connected to cultural universals are innately amplified by being in phase with common sensory stimuli in the human condition.
+Those datums linked to natural phenomena or semiotically connected to cultural universals are innately amplified by being in phase with common sensory stimuli that pervade the human condition.